ComputeCanada/magic_castle/docs/README.md

 follow the instructions in the corresponding sections to have the DNS records and SSL certificates managed by Magic Castle.

-If your DNS providers is not supported, you can manually create the DNS records and generate the SSL certificates.
+If your DNS provider is not supported, you can manually create the DNS records and generate the SSL certificates.
 Refer to the last subsection for more details.

 **Requirement**: A private key associated with one of the